-Avocado Toast $13 (5 NOMs)
+Avocado Toast $13 (5/5 NOMs)

-Everything Lox $13 (5 NOMs)
+Everything Lox $13 (5/5 NOMs)

-Miso Salmon $22 (5 NOMs)
+Miso Salmon $22 (5/5 NOMs)

-Chicken Parm Florentine $23 (4 NOMs)
+Chicken Parm Florentine $23 (4/5 NOMs)

-Meatloaf $23 (4 NOMs)
+Meatloaf $23 (4/5 NOMs)

-Sunny Eggs $9 (5 NOMs)
+Sunny Eggs $9 (5/5 NOMs)

-Rhubarb Strawbery Cobbler (3 NOMs)
+Rhubarb Strawbery Cobbler (3/5 NOMs)

-Smith Island Carrot Cake $9 (4 NOMs)
+Smith Island Carrot Cake $9 (4/5 NOMs)

-They say eat more veggies, now this is the best way, with a whole lot of cake on it!
+They say eat more veggies, and this is the best way – with a whole lot of cake on it!
 Look at this multi-level orange beauty.
-Several layers of creme anglaise which is French for English cream.
-It’s nice and light so you won’t feel like sugar overload from eating this whole thing.
+Several layers of creme anglaise, which is French for “English cream.”
+It’s nice and light, so you won’t feel like you got a sugar overload if you eat the whole thing.

-Ferrero Rocher Tart $9 (5 NOMs)
+Ferrero Rocher Tart $9 (5/5 NOMs)

-As you can see it a whole lot of nutty things.
-This tart is one sugary overload, and we are living for it.
-Both the texture and sweetness gave us nomster happiness with every bite.
-Not the lightest of desserts so it might be good to share it with a few friends.
+As you can see, it contains a whole lot of nutty things.
+This tart is a sugary overload, and we are living for it.
+Both the texture and sweetness gave us a nomster of happiness with every bite.
+It’s not the lightest of desserts, so it might be good to share it with a few friends.